The National Sport and Active Recreation Policy Framework agreed by all Australian governments on 10 June 2011 defines sport as:

 National sporting organisations are national governing bodies that have been recognised by the Australian Sports Commission.

-Recognised State Sporting Associations are eligible for funding from Sport and Recreation Victoria's funding programs.
-Please note that recognition as a State Sporting Associations does not imply an organisation will be funded by Sport and Recreation Victoria.
+Recognised state sporting associations are eligible for funding from Sport and Recreation Victoria's funding programs.
+Please note that recognition as a state sporting association does not imply an organisation will be funded by Sport and Recreation Victoria.

 SRV will contact you to arrange a meeting to discuss your application.
 Additional information and/or documentation may be requested from you prior to this meeting being scheduled.

 You will be advised in writing of the outcome of your application.